 Chair Scientific Committee and Board Trustee, IFST

 Julian is an internationally renowned carbohydrate expert.
 During his 35 year career in the sugar industry he developed extensive experience in process and product development including reformulation and research and development in the food sector.
 Since retiring in 2015 he has been active in the IFST where he chairs the Scientific Committee and is a Board Trustee.
-In 2017 he was a judge for both the UK heat and the European final of Ecotrophelia.
+Since 2017 he has been a judge for both the UK heat and the European final of Ecotrophelia.

 R&D Senior Manager, PepsiCo